padok-team/dojo-guestbook/README.md

 cd dojo-guestbook
 ./scripts/bootstrap.sh

-# At the end of the workshop to delete the cluster
+# At the end of the workshop to delete the cluster, run:
 # ./scripts/teardown.sh
 ```